WHO Chief Decries 'Decimation' Of Gaza Health System

-Geneva: The head of the World Health Organization said Sunday the health system in Gaza was being destroyed and reiterated his call for a ceasefire.
+(MENAFN- Jordan Times) GENEVA - The head of the World Health Organisation (WHO) said on Sunday the health system in Gaza was being destroyed and reiterated his call for a ceasefire.

 Tedros Adhanom Ghebreyesus also hailed Gaza's medical workers who continue their work under increasingly dire circumstances.